Pylons/pyramid/docs/narr/views.rst

 .. code-block:: python
    :linenos:

-   from webob.exc import HTTPFound
+   from pyramid.httpexceptions import HTTPFound

    def myview(request):
        return HTTPFound(location='http://example.com')

-All exception types from the :mod:`webob.exc` module implement the Webob :term:`Response` interface; any can be returned as the response from a view.
-See :term:`WebOb` for the documentation for this module;
-it includes other response types that imply other HTTP response codes, such as ``401 Unauthorized``.
+All exception types from the :mod:`webob.exc` module implement the WebOb :term:`Response` interface; any can be returned as the response from a view.
+See :mod:`pyramid.httpexceptions` for the documentation for the ``HTTPFound`` exception; it also includes other response types that imply other HTTP response codes, such as ``HTTPUnauthorized`` for ``401 Unauthorized``.

 .. index::
    single: renderer